 If you disagree with the DDS’ decision on your reconsideration, you can request a hearing.
 During your hearing, an Administrative Law Judge – or an ALJ – will question you about your disability claim.
 Your attorney will be present through this entire process.

-You may request that the SSA’s Appeals Council review your claim if you’re unhappy with the results of your appeal hearing.
+You may request that the SSA’s Appeals Council review your claim if the judge did not follow the law.
 If your request is granted, the Appeals Council will review your claim, or they will send it to an ALJ for further action.